jpgmv1998/reproducible_paper_template/README.md

 - `README.md` this file, a general overview of the project in markdown format.

-- `randomReferences.md`, a file intended to store links for references that may be useful for empirical work (e.g. R, Econometrics, Git, etc) in markdown format.

 - `_template_README.md`, a template file for a replication README adapted from the [AEA Template](https://social-science-data-editors.github.io/template_README/).

 - `brainstorming`, a folder to store research ideas, peer feedback, etc. Contains: